Uwiesje/Opt-diverg-finder/README.md

 \item close docker via task-manager

-\item Open Windows PowerShell with administrator privileges and use DiskPart to compact the VHDX:
+\item Open Windows PowerShell with administrator privileges and use DiskPart and the following commands to compact the VHDX:

 diskpart